32 Super Easy Easter Treats Kids To Make

 16. Bunny Cinnamon Rolls

 🐣 Pro Tip: Don’t leave the sprinkles unsupervised.
 Just trust me.
+You’ll find them in your socks three days later.

 17. Easter Egg Oreo Truffles